adarshdev-cell/Automated-Python-web-App/README.md

        flask --version

        ```
-   3. Open a web browser on your local machine and navigate to **http://<vm1-public-ip>:5000** to verify the Flask app is running.
+   3. Open a web browser on your local machine and navigate to http://<vm1-public-ip>:5000 to verify the Flask app is running.
 You should see the application's output.

+   4. Stop the Flask app by pressing Ctrl + C in the terminal.

+# Setup Jenkins on VM1